markgbeckett/jupiter_ace/mpf-i/README.md

 - Ideally, if you have an EPROM programmer and a suitable EPROM chip, you can write a new ROM image for your Minstrel 4th.
 This will give a more realistic (though still not perfect) experience.

 - Alternatively, you can load the monitor into RAM and run it from there.
 This works reasonably well though you need to be careful to avoid using zero-page restart instructions (such as `rst 0x38`) replacing them by suitable calls (something like, `call 0x4038`).
+You also cannot use Reset in RAM version (see note below), so you can get stuck if your program has a bug and careers off into memory it is not meant to.

 Even the ROM version is missing some functionality, related to debugging and single-stepping.
 For this, the MPF-1 uses the non-maskable interrupt line and a timer provided by a [74LS90](https://www.ti.com/lit/ds/symlink/sn54ls90.pdf) integrated circuit.
 To generate an NMI, on the Minstrel 4th, would require an expansion device (such as an RC2014 card).